 - Java IO improvement

-and place the expression on the right side of lambda operator.
+) and place the expression or body on the right side of the operator.

 (parameter_list) -> {function_body}